Jeff Wrana: Career

 Following his postdoctoral fellowship, Wrana accepted a research position at Mount Sinai Hospital in Toronto.
-Working alongside Liliana Attisan, Wrana co-discovered that the mutation of the MADR2 gene was responsible for some forms of colon cancer.
+Working alongside Liliana Attisano, Wrana co-discovered that the mutation of the MADR2 gene was responsible for some forms of colon cancer.
 Upon accepting a professorship position at his alma mater, Wrana began focusing on the transforming growth factor-beta (TGF-) family of cell signalling proteins that regulate cell growth and function.
-In his laboratory, Wrana helped to define the components of the TGF-ß signaling pathway and determine how its receptors are internalized by cells.
-Beyond U of T, Wrana also continued to work as an Howard Hughes Medical Institute International Research Scholar.
+In his laboratory, Wrana helped to define the components of the TGF-β signalling pathway and determine how its receptors are internalized by cells.
+Beyond U of T, Wrana also continued to work as a Howard Hughes Medical Institute International Research Scholar.
 Wrana's efforts were recognized with the 2005 Paul Marks Prize for Cancer Research by the Memorial Sloan-Kettering Cancer Center.
 He was also awarded a seven-year Tier 1 Canada Research Chair (CRC) in Medical Genetics and Microbiology at U of T. In his first year as a CRC, Wrana was elected a Fellow of the Royal Society of Canada's Division of Life Sciences.

-In 2009, Wrana and colleague Ian Taylor developed Dynamic Network Modularity (Dynemo), a tool that could help physicians predict whether a woman more likely to survive breast-cancer.
-It achieved this by analyzing how proteins and other components within cancer cells interact with each other to form networks.
+In 2009, Wrana and colleague Ian Taylor developed Dynamic Network Modularity (Dynemo), a biological model that could help physicians predict whether a woman is more likely to survive and recover from breast cancer: it achieved this by analysing how proteins and other components within cancer cells interact with each other in order to form networks, and how alterations of these processes could have an impact on tumorigenesis, as well as the usage of specific drugs in oncological therapies.
 His efforts were recognised with the Premier's 2010 Summit Award for Medical Research.
 Wrana later collaborated with Andras Nagy at Mount Sinai Hospital on a new stem cell project.
 After Nagy discovered a new method to create pluripotent stem cells without disrupting healthy genes, their laboratories discovered ways to improve the efficiency of stem cell creation for use in tissue regeneration.
-Wrana's research team also found that metastasis was taking place in tiny cell fragments called exosomes.
-They also discovered that the Cd81 protein, which is key to the spread of cancer, could also be used as a marker for aggressive tumours.
+In a mouse model of breast cancer, Wrana's research team also found that expression of the Cd81 protein in cancer-associated fibroblasts induced exosomal trafficking of Wnt11 to cancer cells, promoting metastasis through induction of the core planar cell polarity pathway.